 If you have an identified gulper, make sure you provide him bones that are large enough so it can’t be swallowed whole.

-Cooked bones are very dangerous for dogs.
+Cooked bones are very dangerous for both dogs and cats.
 The cooking process causes the bones to become dry and brittle.
 Feeding a dog cooked bones can cause the bones to splinter and possibly cause serious harm.
-Appropriate raw bones, on the other hand, are perfectly safe and healthy for your dog to eat.
-At Totally Raw Natural Dog Food we like to use softer bones such as chicken backs, chicken necks and the smaller lamb bones.
-This allows the dogs to eat the entire bone and access all the nutrition.
+Appropriate raw bones, on the other hand, are perfectly safe and healthy for your pet to eat.
+At Totally Raw, we like to use softer bones such as chicken backs, chicken necks and the smaller lamb bones.
+This allows the pet to eat the entire bone and access all the nutrition.

 There are two types of recreational bones: weight bearing and non-weight bearing.
-Weight bearing bones (e.g., marrow bones) are extremely hard and very difficult or impossible for a dog to consume.
-Totally Raw Natural Dog Food does not advocate the use of this type of recreational bone.
+Weight-bearing bones (e.g., marrow bones) are extremely hard and very difficult or impossible for a dog to consume.
+Totally Raw does not advocate the use of this type of recreational bone.
 It can lead to premature wearing of the tooth enamel and even cause tooth breakage while providing very little nutritional benefit.
 You should never give your dog a bone that is harder than his teeth.

-Totally Raw advocates non-weight bearing recreational bones, such as Beef Neck Bones and Beef Knee Caps.
-They provide a safe alternative that will not place undo stress on the teeth.
+Totally Raw advocates non-weight-bearing recreational bones, such as Beef Neck Bones and Beef Knee Caps.
+They provide a safe alternative that will not place undue stress on the teeth.
 These bones provide lots of chewing enjoyment without the risk of tooth breakage or wear.
 Even small dogs are able to gain nutritional benefit from chewing on natural bone.
 For customers who enjoy our ground food line we highly recommend providing our recreational bones on a regular basis.
-This will provide lots of chewing enjoyment and, more importantly, clean, tartar free teeth.
+This will provide lots of chewing enjoyment and, more importantly, clean, tartar-free teeth.

 No, this is completely expected.
-Totally Raw Natural Dog Food provides food in its natural state, the moisture necessary for digestion is contained in the raw food.
-Because kibble has had the water removed, dogs constantly have to drink water in an attempt to maintain proper hydration.
+As Totally Raw provides food in its natural state, the moisture necessary for digestion is contained in the raw food.
+Because kibble has had the water removed, pets constantly have to drink water in an attempt to maintain proper hydration.